soheilhamzebeigi/AlexNet-over-CIFAR-10/README.md

 * README.md.
 Every example **should have** a README.md file for the model description, SINGA version and running instructions.
 * train.py.
 The training script.
 Users should be able to run it directly by `python train.py`.
 It is optional if the model is shared only for prediction or serving tasks.
 * serve.py.
 The serving script.
-It is typically used in the cloud mode, where users can submit the query via the web front end provided by Rafiki.
-If the local mode is enabled, it should accepts command line input.
+Users can submit the query via the web front end provided by Rafiki or via curl.
 It is optional if the model is shared only for training tasks.
 * model.py.
 It has the functions for creating the neural net.
 It could be merged into train.py and serve.py, hence are optional.
 * data.py.
 This file includes functions for downloading and extracting data and parameters.
 These functions could be merged into the train.py and serve.py, hence are optional.
 * index.html.
 This file is used for the serving task, which provides a web page for users to submit queries and get responses for the results.
-If is required for running the serving task in the cloud mode.
+It is required for running the serving task in the cloud mode.
 If the model is shared only for training or running in the local mode, it is optional.
 * requirements.txt.
 For specifying the python libraries used by users' code.
 It is optional if no third-party libs are used.

 Some models may have other files and scripts.
 Typically, it is not recommended to put large files (e.g. >10MB) into this folder as it would be slow to clone the gist repo.